It’s the Goldendoodles vs Golden Retriever debate! These breeds are both attractive, intelligent, relatively easy to train dogs.

 Goldendoodle vs Golden Retriever

-The Golden Retriever is a purebred that is loved the world over; many of their devoted fans would argue that they are one of the best breeds for families.
+The Golden Retriever is a purebred that is loved the world over.
+Many of their devoted fans would argue that they are one of the best breeds for families.

 Their popularity is so great you would be hard-pressed to find someone who hasn’t heard of this beautiful breed!

-However, over recent years another breed has been steadily rising more and more in popularity, looking to challenge the throne of the Golden Retriever!
+But, over recent years another breed has been steadily rising more and more in popularity, looking to challenge the throne of the Golden Retriever!

-The Goldendoodle is a crossbreed between a Poodle and a Golden Retriever, and they have quickly gained their own set of devoted fans!
+The Goldendoodle is a crossbreed between a Poodle and a Golden Retriever.
+And they have quickly gained their own set of devoted fans!

 Goldendoodle vs Golden Retriever History